arjunjauhari/crowdfundingML-kaggle/documentation/report.md

     expected with probability less than 1, we should have tried multiple instances of projection.

-Method 5 (Best Performing) - Similarity matrices on graph + Spectral clustering {#method-5-best-performing---similarity-matrices-on-graph-spectral-clustering .unnumbered}
+Method 5 (Best Performing) - Similarity matrices on graph + Spectral clustering
 -------------------------------------------------------------------------------

 1. We used the same cleaned graph as in the previous method.
 In